-Why we have chosen this objective: We have a limited number of children from different ethnic backgrounds
+Why we have chosen this objective: We have a rising number of pupils from different ethnic backgrounds.

 To achieve this objective we plan to:

 • Implement RE scheme that ensures focus on a range of faiths and is embedded in the teaching timetable appropriately.